afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/COMPLETE_CRM_DOCS.md

 Accounting
 Quality Assurance(QA) -> will be added soon
 7. What is your current project approval process?
-Support Team assigns project to Team Lead / Team Manager Team Lead / Team Manager assigns the project to Members No, definite process right now
+Support Team assigns the project to Team Lead / Team Manager Team Lead / Team Manager assigns the project to Members No, definite process right now
 8. How do you handle client communications currently?
-And how many email sales agent/support managers/agents are used for communication with the multiple clients?
+And how many email sales agent/support managers/agents are used for communication with multiple clients?
 Client is hunted through Yelp
-Sales Agent & Sales Closer makes deal with Sales Team Then, client redirects to Support Team
+Sales Agent & Sales Closer make a deal with the Sales Team Then, the client redirects to the Support Team
-Support Team, takes necessary details and requirements about the project.
+Support Team takes necessary details and requirements about the project.
 9. What are your reporting and analytics needs?
 Different Graphs could be shown on CRM or Client Portal On CRM, monitoring on employees